Écomusée du Marais Salant

-A fun outing with family or friends near the campsite is a visit to the Écomusée du Marais Salants.
-Salt harvesting is an integral part of the Charente-Maritime heritage, but people often don’t know how it works or how fascinating it can be.
-A visit that will delight and inform all audiences, for a very reasonable admission fee!
+If there's a fun day out to be had with family or friends in the vicinity of the campsite, it's the Écomusée du Marais Salants de l'Île-de-Ré.
+Salt harvesting is an integral part of Charente-Maritime's heritage, but we don't always know how it works or just how fascinating this activity can be.
+An instructive visit that will delight all audiences.
+And with a very reasonable entrance fee, the only thing you won't find at this museum is a hefty bill!

-Salt harvesting is a tradition made a huge contribution of the island’s economy from the 12th through to the 19th century.
-During this period, a veritable maritime trade was centred on this invaluable “white gold”, which was used in particular for the conservation of food.
-A different era!
-Little by little, the salt trade declined and the salt marshes were abandoned by the salt workers in favour of other more profitable activities, such as agriculture.
-However, for at least two decades, thanks to a recovery programme, young salt marsh farmers have been reinvesting in the salt marshes and reviving the ancestral ways and techniques.
-The island’s Ecomuseum gives you a better understanding of their work.
+Salt harvesting was a tradition that played a major role in the economic activity of the Ile de Ré from the 12th to the 19th century.
+During this period, a veritable maritime trade was built around this precious "white gold", which was used in particular to preserve foodstuffs.
+Another era!
+Little by little, the salt trade declined, and salt-marsh farmers abandoned the salt marshes in favor of other, more profitable activities, such as agriculture.
+However, for at least the past two decades, thanks to a revitalization program, young salt workers have been returning to the salt marshes, perpetuating their ancestral skills and techniques.
+The Écomusée de l'île de Ré invites you to find out more about their work.

 How is salt harvested on the Ile de Ré?

-Your visit starts inside the museum.
-On this guided tour, you will learn more about salt production from a a model showing the different basins in the salt marshes.
-You will see how simple the principle is: promoting the evaporation of sea water by the heat of the sun and the action of the wind.
-The production of salt (coarse salt and fleur de sel) is therefore carried out mainly in the summer.
-The other seasons are an opportunity to maintain the salt marshes in preparation for the next harvest.
-The exhibition also lets you see and handle the tools used to extract salt.
-But that’s just the start of the visit – it continues in a superb natural setting…
+The first part of your visit will take place inside the museum.
+During this guided tour, you'll learn more about salt cultivation thanks to a scale model recreating the various salt marsh basins.
+You'll see that the principle of salt harvesting is simple: to promote the evaporation of seawater using the heat of the sun and the action of the wind.
+The cultivation of salt (coarse salt and fleur de sel) takes place mainly in summer.
+The other seasons are used to maintain the salt marshes in preparation for the next harvest.
+The exhibition also allows you to see and handle the tools used to extract salt.
+But your visit to the ecomuseum isn't over yet, and it continues in a superb natural setting...

 Discover the natural site of the salt marshes

-A guide then takes you on a field trip.
-Out in the open air, you will be able to better understand the work involved in salt production.
-You will get to know the local fauna and edible plants such as samphire, obione and black mustard.
-You will probably come across several species of birds that particularly like this peaceful spot (almost as calm and soothing as the Zen area in the campsite!).
-The guide will be there to to answer all your questions and satisfy your thirst for knowledge.
+An enthusiastic guide will accompany you on a tour of the site.
+On site, and in the open air, you'll get a better understanding of the work of the salt workers and learn all about salt production.
+You'll also get to know the local fauna and edible plants such as samphire, obione and black mustard.
+You're likely to come across several species of Ile de Ré birds, which are particularly fond of this peaceful spot (almost as calm and soothing as the Zen area of the campsite!).
+As for the guide, he'll be on hand to answer any questions you may have and should satisfy your thirst for curiosity.

-Finally, for gourmets, local produce is for sale.
-Unsurprisingly, it comprises caramels with fleur de sel, coarse salt and fleur de sel, and the famous samphire.
-You can try all of these at the campsite, especially the exquisite fleur de sel – a 100% natural product that will definitely enhance your cooking.
+Finally, for gourmets, local products are on sale.
+It's not hard to guess what's on sale: caramels with fleur de sel, coarse salt and fleur de sel, and the famous salicorne, will all make valuable souvenirs.
+Don't hesitate to try out these products at the campsite, especially the exquisite fleur de sel from the Ile de Ré, a 100% natural product sure to enhance your dishes!